 5. Phoenix Zoo

 There are also native species being cared for by the zoo.
-Among them are the Black-Footed Ferret, the MOunt Graham Red Squirrel and the California Floater.
+Among them are the Black-Footed Ferret, the Mount Graham Red Squirrel, and the California Floater.

-6. Hot Air Balloon City Tour
+6. Hot Air Balloon City Tour Phoenix, Arizona

 Riding a hot air balloon to see the city is among the cool Phoenix Arizona things to do.

 Nothing beats being up in the air and viewing the whole place from above.
-Companies such as Rainbow Ryders offer great deals on hot air balloon city tours which you can book.
+Companies such as Rainbow Ryders offer great deals on hot air balloon city tours, which you can book.

 Do you want to start your day high – literally and figuratively?
-Opt for a private sunrise balloon ride which takes you above the Deer Valley and the Sonoran Desert just in time to see the whole city wake up.
+Opt for a private sunrise balloon ride that takes you above the Deer Valley and the Sonoran Desert just in time to see the whole city wake up.

-7. Camelback Mountain
+7. Camelback Mountain Phoenix, Arizona

 Camelback has an elevation of 2,704 feet.
-The mountain is right in the heart of Phoenix Valley so you are assured of stunning views.
+The mountain is right in the heart of Phoenix Valley, so you are assured of stunning views.

 The first one is the Echo Canyon.
-To reach the summit via this trail, you have to climb 1.23 miles, making it a relatively challenging path that is good for physically-active individuals.
+To reach the summit via this trail, you have to climb 1.23 miles, making it a relatively challenging path that is good for physically active individuals.

-8. Arizona Science Center
+8. Things to see in Phoenix – Arizona Science Center

 Have fun and learn at the same time at the Arizona Science Center.
 A day spent in this 140,000 square–foot building is among the Phoenix attractions that are family-friendly.